MMZaini/IDT-React/README.md

 - Does not create releases

 **Release Agent with Provenance** - `release-agent.yml`
-- Creates releases with cryptographic attestations
+- Creates/updates the `latest` release with cryptographic attestations
 - Triggers on push to main (auto), git tags, or manual dispatch
 - Builds for Windows and macOS
-- Includes stable-named files for `/latest/download` URLs
+- Always uses stable filenames (`idt-agent-windows.zip`, `idt-agent-macos.zip`)

 ## Deployment